Enter-tainer/typstyle/README.md

   -a, --ast              Print the AST of the input file -p, --pretty-doc       Print the pretty document
   -i, --inplace          Format the file in place
+      --check            Run in 'check' mode.
+Exits with 0 if input is formatted correctly.
+Exits with 1 if formatting is required
   -h, --help             Print help
   -V, --version          Print version
 ```